StarMade

-StarMade is an effectively infinite open-universe space simulation sandbox game in development by Schine for Windows, macOS, and Linux.
+StarMade is a Minecraft inspired open world space sandbox game developed by Schine GmbH that was released on 28 February 2012 as a public alpha for Windows, macOS, and Linux.
 StarMade is currently in alpha and is free to play, during alpha.

 Gameplay

-In StarMade, the player, an astronaut, explores the generated voxel universe.
+In StarMade, the player, an astronaut, explores the proceduraly generated voxel universe.
 This universe contains randomly generated galaxies, stars, asteroids, artificial structures (such as space stations and shops), and planets.
 Players create and customize their own spacecraft to explore the universe.
-Players create ships with special blocks, where they can then proceed to customize their ship in the game's "Ship Build Mode".
+Players create ships out of blocks, where they can then proceed to customize their ship in the game's "Ship Build Mode".
 Ships can be customized with a variety of materials to enhance performance, add new features or create combat/defense systems.
-In single-player universes, there is the ability to access a "Creative Mode", as in Minecraft, where the player has access to every block and item in the game.
+In single-player universes, there is the ability to access a "Creative Mode", where the player has access to every block and item in the game.

 Crafting is present in the game, and is known as "Manufacturing".
 Players can craft parts with blocks called "Factories".
 Each factory has its own inventory and specific list of items that only those blocks can manufacture.
 Factories require power in order to manufacture other parts.
 Once a factory has been powered, players can put the ingredients in the right factory block, and it will start producing whatever it is programmed to produce.
 Players can gather natural resources (such as ore, stone, etc.) or salvage ships and space stations found throughout the universe in order to craft certain parts and items using the manufacturing feature.